Refinitiv/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 vaprovider-TsFrag-002:  Alter VAProvider to validate incoming tunnel stream message as a generic message with opaque buffer data body of "1, 2, 3....255" repeated.
 If the content is as expected, this code change prints a "TEST PASSED".
 This code change works in conjunction with vaconsumer-TsFrag-002.

+vaprovider-GenM-001:   Alters VAProvider to send genericMsg on login, directory and market price streams.
+GenericMsg contains ElementList with one ElementEntry.
+Also added is the ability to decode genericMsg from a consumer.
+This VAProvider works in conjuction with the watchlist consumer code change from wlconsumer-GenM-001
+$

 Module:  Value Add Consumer
 ---------------------------